 Poor nutrition weakens the immune system.
 Stress has similar effects.
 Grinding or clenching teeth puts excess force on tooth-supporting structures, accelerating damage from gum disease.

 Scaling removes tartar from tooth surfaces and beneath gums.
-Root planing smooths rough spots on tooth roots where bacteria collect.
+Root planning smooths rough spots on tooth roots where bacteria collect.
 Smooth surfaces make it harder for bacteria to adhere and easier for gums to reattach.

 The procedure is done under local anesthesia for comfort.
 Depending on the extent of disease, we may treat your entire mouth in one visit or divide treatment across several appointments.
 Afterward, gums typically feel tender for a few days.